-

 The compositions of Stephen Goss are utterly captivating – The Independent

-Stephen Goss’s music receives hundreds of performances worldwide each year.
-It has been recorded on over 90 albums by more than a dozen record labels (including EMI, Decca, Virgin Classics, Naxos, and Deutsche Grammophon), and is regularly performed at the world’s leading concert venues (such as Carnegie Hall, Wigmore Hall, the Tchaikovsky Hall, and the Royal Albert Hall).
+Stephen Goss’s music has been recorded on over a hundred albums by more than a dozen record labels, including Decca, EMI, Virgin Classics, Naxos, Deutsche Grammophon, and Deux-Elles.
+His work is widely performed internationally, often at leading venues such as Wigmore Hall and the Royal Festival Hall in London, Carnegie Hall in New York, and the Tchaikovsky Hall in Moscow.
 His output embraces multiple genres: orchestral and choral works, chamber music, and solo pieces.
-He is considered ‘one of the guitar’s finest living composers’ (International Record Review).

-Recent work includes several projects with the legendary guitarist John Williams, who has recorded and toured Steve’s Guitar Concerto with the Royal Philharmonic Orchestra.
-Describing the concerto in an interview for Soundboard, Williams said ‘I don’t know of any guitar concerto which is as consistently successful on all fronts’.
+Recent work includes several projects with the legendary guitarist John Williams, who has recorded and toured Goss’s Guitar Concerto with the Royal Philharmonic Orchestra.
+Describing the concerto in an interview for Soundboard, Williams said, ‘I don’t know of any guitar concerto which is as consistently successful on all fronts’.

-Steve’s music has been performed and recorded by many of the world’s leading orchestras including: the Russian National Orchestra, the Oregon Symphony Orchestra, the Orquesta Sinfónica Nacional de Colombia, the China National Symphony Orchestra, the Royal Liverpool Philharmonic Orchestra, the RTÉ National Symphony Orchestra, the Boulder Philharmonic Orchestra, the Scottish Chamber Orchestra, BBC NOW, and the Barcelona Symphony Orchestra.
-In his role as composer-in-residence for the Orpheus Sinfonia, Steve wrote the Piano Concerto (released by Signum Classics in 2013), and the Concerto for Five (for the unique combination of violin, saxophone, cello, bass, piano and orchestra).
-Steve’s Albéniz Concerto for guitar and orchestra was released to great critical acclaim on EMI Classics in 2010 and has since been performed in Europe, Asia, Russia, and the US.
-Steve’s other concertos include: A Concerto of Colours, for guitar and wind ensemble, the Koblenz Concerto for two guitars and orchestra (for SoloDuo) and the Theorbo Concerto (for Matthew Wadsworth): the first concerto ever written for the theorbo.
-In 2021 Steve was nominated for an Ivor Novello Award.
+Goss has worked with many of the world’s major orchestras, including the Russian National Orchestra, the Oregon Symphony Orchestra, the Orquesta Sinfónica Nacional de Colombia, the China National Symphony Orchestra, the Royal Liverpool Philharmonic Orchestra, the Scottish Chamber Orchestra, BBC National Orchestra of Wales, and the Barcelona Symphony Orchestra.
+In his role as composer-in-residence for the Orpheus Sinfonia, Goss wrote his Piano Concerto for Emmanuel Despax (released by Signum Classics in 2013) and the Concerto for Five (for the unique combination of violin, saxophone, cello, bass, piano, and orchestra).

-Other commissions have come from: percussionist Evelyn Glennie, cellist Natalie Clein, flutist William Bennett, and tenor Ian Bostridge, as well as guitarists David Russell, Xuefei Yang, Zoran Dukić, Miloš Karadaglić, Aniello Desiderio, and Lukasz Kuropaczewski.
-Steve’s eclectic approach has led to collaborations with artists as diverse as Andrew Lloyd Webber, Alt-J, and Avi Avital.
+Commissions have come from percussionist Dame Evelyn Glennie, cellist Natalie Clein, flautist William Bennett, lutenist Nigel North, and tenor Ian Bostridge; as well as guitarists David Russell, Xuefei Yang, Zoran Dukić, Miloš Karadaglić, Aniello Desiderio, Artyom Dervoed, and Łukasz Kuropaczewski.
+Goss’s eclectic approach has led to collaborations with artists as diverse as Alt-J, Avi Avital, and Andrew Lloyd Webber.

-As a guitarist, Steve has worked with many leading composers (such as Toru Takemitsu, Hans Werner Henze, Peter Maxwell Davies, and Elliott Carter) and toured and recorded extensively with the Tetra Guitar Quartet and other ensembles.
+As a guitarist, Stephen Goss has worked with many leading composers – Tōru Takemitsu, Hans Werner Henze, Peter Maxwell Davies, Richard Rodney Bennett, Julian Anderson, and Elliott Carter.
+He has toured and recorded extensively with the TETRA guitar quartet, the soprano Jenevora Williams, and various new music ensembles.

-Born in Wales in 1964, Stephen Goss studied at the Royal Academy of Music (where he won the Julian Bream Prize) and the Universities of Bristol and London (where he completed his doctorate).
-His composition teachers included Edward Gregson, Robert Saxton, Peter Dickinson and Anthony Payne, and he studied guitar with Michael Lewin.
-Steve is currently Professor of Composition and Director of the International Guitar Research Centre at the University of Surrey, UK, and a Professor of Guitar at the Royal Academy of Music in London.
+Born in Wales in 1964, Goss studied at the Royal Academy of Music in London (where he won the Julian Bream Prize) and at the Universities of Bristol and London (where he completed his doctorate in composition).
+His composition teachers were Edward Gregson, Robert Saxton, Peter Dickinson, and Anthony Payne, and he studied guitar with Michael Lewin.
+Goss is currently Professor and Chair of Composition at the University of Surrey, UK, and Professor of Guitar at the Royal Academy of Music.
+In 2021, he was nominated for an Ivor Novello Award for Still Life.
 In 2018 he was made a Fellow of the Royal Academy of Music, an honour limited to 300 living people.
-He is an Arsenal season ticket holder.
+His music is published by Les Editions Doberman-Yppan and distributed by Hal Leonard.
+He is a D’Addario artist and an Arsenal season ticket holder.

 Short Biography